We Need Government Leadership, Not Free Market Failures

 We were once the manufacturing center of the world, but now we have no goals or direction.

-The government has effectively provided economic leadership in the past.
+The government has provided effective economic leadership in the past.
 In the early days of this country, tariffs protected our fledgling industries and provided the revenue necessary to run the government.
-The government has also effectively guided industry–a good example of this is the heavy press program of the 1950s.
+The government also guided industry–a good example of this is the heavy press program of the 1950s.

 In the 1950s, the United States undertook a plan to build 17 heavy presses across the country.
 Heavy forging and extrusion presses allow for complex parts to be forged from lightweight materials.
 Without these machines, the high-tech, lightweight aircraft we now take for granted would not be possible.
 This program was created in response to the Soviet Union’s possession of what was then the world’s largest heavy press.
-Fearing that this would give the Soviet air force a great advantage, the American government financed the creation of bigger and better presses than those possessed by the Soviets.
+Fearing that this would give the Soviet air force a great advantage, the American government financed the creation of bigger and better presses than the Soviets had.

 The heavy press program met Cold War military needs, but today we face economic threats rather than military.
-In the 1950s, our government recognized a major weakness in our manufacturing sector and took direct action to address it.
 The dire state of our manufacturing sector demands government intervention, but critics voice opposition using tired arguments, saying that the government should not be in the business of picking winners and losers.
 Indeed, the government should not be playing favorites based on political favors and backroom deals, but the government is more than capable of identifying needs and addressing them.
 One can only speculate on how far behind the U.S. aviation industry would have fallen without government assistance.